 St Michael’s was built over the site of the basilica, the headquarters of Roman Verulamium.
 It was probably here that Alban was tried for being a Christian before he was executed outside the town walls, perhaps where the Abbey now stands.
 It was the connection with Alban which probably drew the first Christians to this site.
 It may also account for the church’s dedication to Michael.
-Lots of early churches were dedicated to Michael, especially in places associated with conflict: might not Alban have sought strength from such an angelic soldier who stood alongside Alban in his trials.
+Lots of early churches were dedicated to Michael, especially in places associated with conflict: might not Alban have sought strength from such an angelic soldier during his suffering?

 During the High Middle Ages, St Michaels was controlled by the Abbey in part to support pilgrims who were making their way to Alban’s shrine.
 Since the Reformation, St Michael’s has been under the patronage of the nearby Gorhambury Estate, and its identity today is firmly grounded as a parish church serving the needs of its local community.

 The oldest parts of the present church date to before the Norman Conquest.
 It is the most extant Anglo Saxon building in Hertfordshire.
 Highlights include: an early medieval interlaced carved stone cross – introduced from Italy in the C20th; a few medieval tiles in the Lady Chapel; C14th brasses; a C15th roof and carved corbels; late medieval paintwork surviving on (i) a rare Doom scene, (ii) a nave lancet, and (iii) a roof beam; two late-medieval doors; a C15th octagonal font – now known to have been unusually carved from a single piece of stone; a recently rediscovered pre-Reformation altar stone; a pulpit and table from the late C16th/early C17th; a famous C17th memorial to Francis Bacon; a royal coat of arms from the reign of Charles II; C19th stained glass; C19th oak pews – largely dating from George Gilbert Scott’s reordering in the 1860s and some of which incorporate early modern linenfold panelling.
 There is a two-manual Peter Collins organ (1980).
 Eight bells in the tower date from the C18th, C19th and C20th.